-Other publications required onboard appropriate to the vessel's area of operation are:
+- .1 Every vessel shall have the publications appropriate to the work of the vessel and its intended area of operation and a copy of the International Code of Signals.
+Other publications which may be required onboard subject to the area of operation are:

+- Sailing Directions

+- List of Lights

-- .2 Notices to Mariners
+- Notices to Mariners

 - Pilot Books

 - Tide Tables

 - Radio Aids to Navigation

 - Port Information Guide

+- IAMSAR Manual Vol.III

-- .3 Charts and publications shall be kept up to date.
-Back-up systems for any electronic nautical publications shall be available.
+- .2 Charts and publications shall be kept up to date.

-- .4 The owner is to ensure that updated copies of Notices to Mariners, Port Notices and Navigational Warnings are forwarded to the vessel.
+.3 The owner is to ensure that updated copies of Notices to Mariners, Port Notices and Navigational Warnings are forwarded to the vessel.